dvail/dvail.com/_posts/2020-06-24-javascript-oop-blueprints.md

 There are other `this` related pitfalls, which can be seen in the method definition below.
 The first is the use of `Function.bind`.
 Due to the changing nature of `this`, without binding the function passed to `setInterval` the `_rest` method will try to wake up the `window` object instead of the Person instance we would expect.
 In order to ensure `this` is what we want it to be, we need to call
-`this._rest.bind(this)` which creates a new function, which is a copy of the bound function with `this` sealed in place.
+`this._rest.bind(this)` which creates a new function: a copy of the bound function with `this` sealed in place.
 Here, the first argument passed to `bind` is `this` which creates a new version of the `_rest()` function where the value of `this` inside it is always the same as the `this` that is passed in when the function is bound.